sergei-mironov/litrepl/docs/reference.md

                               will just terminate itself leaving the
                               interpreter as-is.
   -d INT, --debug INT         Enable (a lot of) debug messages.
+  -K, --keep-readout          Do not delete temporary readout file
+                              (debugging).
   --verbose                   Be more verbose (used in status).
   -C DIR, --workdir DIR       Set the working directory before execution.
 By
                               default, it uses LITREPL_WORKDIR if set,